We may earn income from links in this post. Please read this Disclosure for details.

 Here, the family-friendly activities include altars, traditional food, face painting, live music and a Day of the Day parade from Avenues Chichén Itza and Tulum to the park.

-Important dates for Day of the Dead are:
+Important dates for Day of the Dead in 2024 are:

 October 31: Halloween or Día de las Brujas or Noche de Halloween, an evening of trick or treating and face-painting.